Designing Decision Support Systems Using Counterfactual Prediction Sets: Evaluation via Human Subject Study

-\xhdr{Strict vs lenient implementation of our system} One of the key motivations to forcefully ask experts to predict label values from the prediction sets provided by conformal prediction is to be able to trade-off how frequently the system misleads experts and the difficulty of the task the expert needs to solve~\cite{straitouri23improving}.
-However, one could argue that a more lenient system, which allows experts to predict label values from outside the prediction sets as suggested by Babbar et al.~\cite{babbar2022utility}, may offer greater performance since, in principle, it does not forcefully mislead an expert whenever the prediction set does not contain the ground truth label.
+\xhdr{Strict vs.~lenient implementation of our system} One of the key motivations to forcefully ask experts to predict label values from the prediction sets provided by conformal prediction is to be able to trade-off how frequently the system misleads experts and the difficulty of the task the expert needs to solve~\citep{straitouri23improving}.
+However, one could argue that a more lenient system, which allows experts to predict label values from outside the prediction sets as suggested by~\citet{babbar2022utility}, may offer greater performance since, in principle, it does not forcefully mislead an expert whenever the prediction set does not contain the ground truth label.
 Here, we provide empirical evidence that suggests that this is not the case.
-Figure~\ref{fig:acc-vs-alpha} demonstrates that a strict implementation of our system consistently offers greater performance than a lenient implementation across the full spectrum of competitive $\alpha$ values,\footnote{We have excluded values of $\alpha > 0.5$ to improve visibility, however, we include the full figure in Appendix~\ref{app:additional-experiments}.} where we allow experts to predict any label value from $\Ycal$ whenever a prediction set is empty under both the strict and the lenient implementation of our system.
-Under the lenient implementation, the experts perform worse because the number of predictions in which the prediction sets do not contain the true label and the experts succeed is consistently smaller than the number of predictions in which the prediction sets contain the true label and the experts fail by predicting a label outside the prediction sets.
-Refer to Appendix~\ref{app:additional-experiments} for more details.
-Figure~\ref{fig:acc-vs-alpha} also demonstrates that, using the same amount of expert data to optimize the value of $\alpha$, counterfactual \texttt{UCB1} and counterfactual SE offer a significant advantage over the algorithm proposed by Straitouri et al.~\cite{straitouri23improving}, which uses a stylized expert model.
-Here, note that despite we only run the bandit algorithms for $T = 1{,}080$ time steps not to reuse any image nor expert prediction, counterfactual \texttt{UCB1} finds an $\alpha$ value that is very close to the optimal $\alpha^{*}$.
+Figure~\ref{fig:acc-vs-alpha} demonstrates that a strict implementation of our system consistently offers greater performance than a lenient implementation across the full spectrum of competitive $\alpha$ values,\footnote{We have excluded values of $\alpha > 0.5$ to improve visibility, however, we include the full figure in Appendix~\ref{app:acc-vs-alpha}.} where we allow experts to predict any label value from $\Ycal$ whenever a prediction set is empty under both the strict and the lenient implementation of our system.
+In Appendix~\ref{app:acc-vs-alpha}, we further investigate why the strict implementation is superior.
+Figure~\ref{fig:acc-vs-alpha} also demonstrates that counterfactual \texttt{UCB1} and counterfactual SE offer a significant advantage over the algorithm proposed by~\citet{straitouri23improving}, which uses a stylized expert model.